AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The **[!UICONTROL Profile count]** widget displays the total number of merged profiles within the Profile data store at the time the snapshot was taken.
 This number is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.

-For more information on fragments and merged profiles, please begin by reading the *Profile fragments vs merged profiles* section of the [Real-time Customer Profile overview](../../profile/home.md).
+See the [section on merge policies earlier in this document](#merge-policies) to learn more.

+>[!NOTE]
+>
+>The [!UICONTROL Profile count] widget may show a different number than the profile count shown on the [!UICONTROL Browse] tab in the [!UICONTROL Profiles] section of the UI.
+This is because the [!UICONTROL Browse] tab references the total number of merged profiles based on your organization's default merge policy, while the [!UICONTROL Profile count] widget references the total number of merged profiles based on the merge policy that you have selected to view in the dashboard.

 ![](../images/profiles/profile-count.png)

 ### [!UICONTROL Profiles added] {#profiles-added}

 The **[!UICONTROL Profiles added]** widget displays the total number of merged profiles that have been added to the Profile data store as of the last snapshot that was taken.
 This number is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.
 You can use the dropdown selector to view the profiles added over the last 30 days, 90 days, or 12 months.

+>[!NOTE]
+>
+>The [!UICONTROL Profiles added] widget reflects the number of profiles added to the system following your organization's initial configuration.
+For example, if four million profiles were added during configuration and you added an additional one million profiles over the last 30 days, the [!UICONTROL Profiles added] widget would display "1,000,000" while the [!UICONTROL Profile count] widget would display "5,000,000".

 ![](../images/profiles/profiles-added.png)

 ### [!UICONTROL Profiles count trend] {#profiles-count-trend}

 The **[!UICONTROL Profiles count trend]** widget displays the total number of merged profiles that have been added to the Profile data store daily over the last 30 days, 90 days, or 12 months.
 This number is updated each day when the snapshot is taken, therefore if you were to ingest profiles into Platform, the number of profiles would not be reflected until the next snapshot is taken.
 The count of profiles added is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.

+See the [section on merge policies earlier in this document](#merge-policies) to learn more.

 ![](../images/profiles/profile-count-trend.png)

 ### [!UICONTROL Profiles by identity] {#profiles-by-identity}

 The **[!UICONTROL Profiles by identity]** widget displays the breakdown of identities across all of the merged profiles in your Profile store.
 The total number of profiles by identity (in other words, adding together the values shown for each namespace) may be higher than the total number of merged profiles because one profile could have multiple namespaces associated with it.
 For example, if a customer interacts with your brand on more than one channel, multiple namespaces will be associated with that individual customer.

+See the [section on merge policies earlier in this document](#merge-policies) to learn more.

 To learn more about identities, please visit the [Adobe Experience Platform Identity Service documentation](../../identity-service/home.md).